Rookie Card Year: 1969

 It's arguable that no other player in the history of the game better defined the term "clutch-hitter" than Reggie Jackson.
-So exceptional was his ability to rise to the occasion on the game's biggest stage that it earned him the nickname, "Mr. October", a moniker any baseball player would proudly wear.
+So exceptional was his ability to rise to the occasion on the game's biggest stage that it earned him the nickname, Mr. October, a moniker any baseball player would proudly wear.
 Jackson led the Oakland A's to three consecutive World Series Titles in the early 1970s.
 Later that decade, he helped the New York Yankees to two consecutive titles.
-One of the most thrilling moments in postseason history came in the 1977 World Series when Jackson homered on the first pitch of three consecutive plate appearances, a feat that will perhaps, never be repeated.
+One of the most thrilling moments in postseason history came in the 1977 World Series when Jackson homered on the first pitch of three consecutive plate appearances, a feat that will likely never be repeated.

-Inducted as a first-ballot Hall of Famer in 1993 his career accomplishments read like fiction: a 14-time All-Star, five-time World Series Champion (twice being the series MVP), a two-time Silver Slugger Award winner, and the 1973 American League MVP.
+Inducted as a first-ballot Hall of Famer in 1993, Jackson's career accomplishments read like fiction: a 14-time All-Star, five-time World Series Champion (twice being the series MVP), a two-time Silver Slugger Award winner, and the 1973 American League MVP.
 His career statistics reflect his run producing prowess: .262 BA, 563 home runs, 2585 Hits, 1,702 RBI.
 Jackson has had his number retired by both the Oakland A's (#9) and the New York Yankees (#44).